behica/behica.github.io/_posts/2017-04-18-ruby_tuesday_codewars.md

 title:  "Ruby Tuesday – CodeWars Edition"
 ---

 The curriculum at [Bloc](https://bloc.io) is checkpoint driven.
 Checkpoints are clear-cut stops on your learning roadmap dedicated to explaining a particular subject related to language syntax, code theory or computer science in general.
-For example, I started this week off completing my introduction to Rails which consisted of:
+For example, I started this week off completing my introduction to Rails <!--more-->which consisted of:

 - Explaining how Ruby compliments Rails
 - How to create the basic file structure and databases